-- PLACENAME: California has six elementary schools and one middle school named for Governor Burnett.
+- PLACENAME: California has six elementary schools (including Hawthorne (Mascot: Bulldogs) and Sacramento (Mascot: Hawks) and one middle school (San Jose; "Home of the Bears") named for Governor Burnett.

 - PLACENAME: "Burnett Township" (Santa Clara County) was named after the first Governor.
 The township (founded around 1852) included most of eastern Santa Clara Valley, and was later incorporated into the city of San Jose.
 There is also a Burnett Way in Sacramento.

 - Positive Review: Described by Francis J. Lippett (who ran as Lieutenant Governor on the same ticket as Burnett) as "a Western man of the highest character".

 - Negative Review: In 2011, activists led by Rev. Amos Brown (San Francisco NAACP Chapter President) successfully convinced the San Francisco Board of Education to change the name the "Peter Burnett Preschool" in the Bayview-Hunter's Point neighborhood, noting that "Peter Burnett was a staunch racist" and that renaming the school would help the city in "getting away from a vestige of our dark past."
 The school is now named for Leola Havard, San Francisco's first female African-American principal.